 Published May 4, 2007

-SHANGHAI, May 3 — The general manager of a Chinese company accused of selling contaminated wheat gluten to pet food suppliers in the United States has been detained by the Chinese authorities, according to police officials here and a person who was briefed on the investigation.
+SHANGHAI, May 3 — The general manager of a Chinese company accused of selling contaminated wheat gluten to pet food suppliers in the United States has been detained by Chinese authorities, according to police officials here and a person briefed on the investigation.

 China Food Mislabeled, US Says (May 3, 2007)

-But regulators in the United States identified Xuzhou Anying and another Chinese company in nearby Shandong Province as the only sources of the contaminated ingredients that killed 16 dogs and cats, sickened thousands of others and led to one of the biggest pet food recall in American history.
+But regulators in the United States identified Xuzhou Anying and another Chinese company in nearby Shandong Province as the only sources of the contaminated ingredients that killed 16 dogs and cats, sickened thousands of others, and led to one of the biggest pet food recalls in American history.

-The arrest of Mr. Mao may be an indication that the Chinese government is stepping up its own investigation into the scandal.
+The arrest of Mr. Mao may indicate that the Chinese government is stepping up its own investigation into the scandal.
 It also seems to be trying to show a willingness to cooperate with

 Last month, South Africa also announced a pet food recall after more than 30 dogs died from eating food contaminated with melamine-tainted ingredients imported from China.
 The Chinese government had initially reacted angrily to suggestions that Chinese food exports could have been the cause of death or sickness in so many American pets.
 At one point, the Chinese government even insisted that the country had not exported any wheat gluten to the United States this year.

-People briefed on the United States investigation also complained that the Chinese government was reacting slowly to efforts by American regulators to obtain information, in addition to visas for entry.
+People briefed on the United States investigation also complained that the Chinese government was reacting slowly to efforts by American regulators to obtain information, as well as visas for entry.
 But last week, with the contaminant in pet food spreading to hogs in the United States, the government dropped the denial and insisted only that it was unlikely melamine could cause such

 harm in pets.
-Last Friday, China also banned the use of melamine in vegetable proteins that are made for export or for use in domestic food.
+Last Friday, China also banned the use of melamine in vegetable proteins intended for export or domestic food.

-There is still some question over the role of the Xuzhou company.
+There are still some questions over the role of the Xuzhou company.
 Last week, the F.D.A. issued an import alert saying that the Chinese government had evidence that Xuzhou Anying was not the

 manufacturer of the tainted wheat gluten but may have had as many as 25 wheat gluten suppliers.
-ChemNutra, a Las Vegas company that bought the wheat gluten and resold it to pet food makers in the United States, said it thought that Xuzhou was the manufacturer.
-Regulators also said that Xuzhou had failed to disclose to China’s export authorities that it was shipping food or feed products to the United States and thereby avoided having its goods checked by food inspectors.
+ChemNutra, a Las Vegas company that bought wheat gluten and resold it to pet food makers in the United States, said it believed Xuzhou was the manufacturer.
+Regulators also said that Xuzhou had failed to disclose to China’s export authorities that it was shipping food or feed products to the United States, thereby avoiding having its goods checked by food inspectors.

 The Xuzhou shipments to ChemNutra were made through another Chinese company, the Suzhou Textiles Silk Light Industrial Company.

-Despite its denials of knowing anything about melamine contamination, Xuzhou appears to have sought to buy large supplies of melamine, even in the weeks after the pet food recall.
+Despite its denials of any knowledge of melamine contamination, Xuzhou appears to have sought to buy large quantities of melamine, even in the weeks after the pet food recall.
 The company had posted more than a dozen advertisements on the Internet seeking supplies of melamine scrap, the impure waste of an industrial chemical that animal feed producers here often mix into the feed to artificially increase the reading of the protein.
-Chinese producers use this practice, local experts here say, in an effort to elevate the level of protein to make a higher grade feed, even though the melamine has no nutritional value.
-On March 21, Xuzhou Anying had posted this message on an Internet trading site called EC21: “We urgently need a lot of melamine scrap.”
+Chinese producers use this practice, local experts here say, to elevate the protein level and produce higher-grade feed, even though melamine has no nutritional value.
+On March 21, Xuzhou Anying posted this message on the EC21 trading site: “We urgently need a lot of melamine scrap.”

 Despite the ban on melamine in vegetable protein, chemical companies in China continue to say they sell melamine scrap to animal feed companies and even to food companies that make bakery items.
 “Our chemical products are mostly used for additives, not for animal feed,” said Li Xiuping, manager at the Henan Xinxiang Huaxing Chemical Company in central Henan Province.
 “Melamine is mainly used in the chemical industry, but it can also be used in making cakes.”